0day-ci/linux/Documentation/filesystems/ext4/journal.rst

 --------------

 Introduced in ext3, the ext4 filesystem employs a journal to protect the filesystem against corruption in the case of a system crash.
-A small continuous region of disk (default 128MiB) is reserved inside the filesystem as a place to land “important” data writes on-disk as quickly as possible.
+Up to 1GB is reserved inside the filesystem as a place to land “important” data writes on-disk as quickly as possible.
 Once the important data transaction is fully written to the disk and flushed from the disk write cache, a record of the data being committed is also written to the journal.
 At some later point in time, the journal code writes the transactions to their final locations on disk (this could involve a lot of seeking or a lot of small read-write-erases) before erasing the commit record.
 Should the system